elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ## Installation and setup

 These instructions assume that the user is using a Linux based Operating System with a bash terminal emulator.
+The installation may either be done manually or by using a convenience script provided in the project repository.

-### Manual installation
+### Option 1: Manual installation

 First setup the virtual environment